cer17004/jPortfolio/readme.md

 # Jackie's Portfolio

-This is Jackie's portfolio for her class project.
-Building a basic web site to display her creative ideas.

-## This is my work
+This is a portfolio meant to display this student's projects as well as allow future employeers to come into contact with the student.